 - “Hidden Figures” – the most empowering movie I have seen in years, due to both the story and the fantastic acting of Taraji P. Henson – Katherine G. Johnson, Octavia Spencer – Dorothy Vaughan, and Janelle Monáe – Mary Jackson (Mahershala Ali stars there, too!).
 Do you know who stands behind the successes of the early stages of the U.S. space programme conducted by NASA?
 Female African-American mathematicians and engineers often called “human computers”.
 They not only took part in the U.S. – USSR space competition (we watch the preparation to and the launch of John Glenn into orbit), they not only fought with time and technological obstacles, but they also fought unjust, unfair principles at NASA and in the society, principles applied towards women and minorities.
 This is a fantastic movie praising hard work and perseverance, the best coaching session you do not have to pay big money for.
 The story of these three women makes NASA mottos – “dream big” and “failure is not an option” – true.

 - You! – I wrote about YOU already in part I but think that I need to repeat and repeat and repeat these words: You, who care for your families, your relationships, yourselves every day.
 You, who sometimes have to fight for people and things that are dear to you.
 Single mothers who bring up children on their own and bravely make ends meet.
 Professionals struggling the impostor syndrome.
 Scientists not discouraged in fulfilling their dreams despite being constantly unappreciated and underrated at work.
 Teachers, nannies, nurses who do priceless jobs but their salaries do not reflect that.
 Journalists and activists speaking up about women’s issues that are so uncomfortable for the guards of the status quo.
 You don’t have to make the headlines to be role-models.
-We – your friends and colleagues – are watching you
+We – your friends and colleagues – are watching you and are proud of you!

 HAPPY INTERNATIONAL WOMEN’S DAY!
 DREAM BIG!